 ClassicEtherWallet is the Ethereum Classic fork of this platform and offers all the same features as the original.

-ClassicEtherWallet.com does not hold your keys for you, and none of your private data is stored on its servers.
+ClassicEtherWallet.com does not hold your keys for you and none of your private data is stored on its servers.

 It’s quick and simple to create a new wallet and start sending and receiving funds.
 However, it must be said that there are wallets with better user interfaces that cryptocurrency novices will find easier to understand.
+It’s also worth pointing out that ClassicEtherWallet reportedly fell victim to a social engineering hack in June 2017.

 Tips for securely storing your Ethereum Classic